codygarver/roms/README.md

 ### Transferring files

+Local files will never be deleted _BUT_ using `--destination-dir` will delete remote files _IF_ they're contained in `blacklist.auto.txt`.

 To avoid being prompted to create missing directories, also use `--initialize` when using `--destination-dir`.

-Local files will never be deleted _BUT_ using `--destination-dir` will delete remote files _IF_ they're contained in `blacklist.auto.txt`.
+To exclude transferring the `images` subdirectory found in each console directory, use `--no-images`.
+With or without `--no-images`, images will not be copied if they don't exist.

 ## Installation
 Download [roms.py](https://raw.githubusercontent.com/codygarver/roms/main/roms.py) and place it in the root of your rom collection (or use the `--base-dir` flag to point to that directory).